 The group members also look for someone who has the groups best interest in mind.
 In that way they can avoid many problems.
 For example; someone else trying to turn their DRA meeting into a group therapy session or someone who would carry out all of the tasks and does not allow the groups members to participate in the process and learn for themselves.

-ROLE OF AN ASSISTANT: Someone who has been asked to assist a group may participate in a variety of ways.
-For example; they may participate in organizational, planning, or business meetings, and offer suggestions and help solve problems.
+Someone who has been asked to assist a group may participate in a variety of ways.
+For example; they may participate in organisational, planning, or business meetings, and offer suggestions and help solve problems.
 They may help identify community resources that may provide space for the group to hold their meetings and help them provide information to the community about their meeting.

-BENEFITS OF AN ASSISTANT: Ideally, the members of the group will begin to gradually develop their organizational and communication skills.
+Ideally, the members of the group will begin to gradually develop their organisational and communication skills.
 As the members of the group gain experience they may begin to feel more comfortable taking on a more active role.
 Over time, they may begin to rely less on their assistant and begin to turn to them only for help with specific problems and situations.

 Every DRA group may decide for itself how they want to structure their meetings.
 They are free to decide what approach will best meet the recovery needs of their members.